 For nearly a century, the 150 acre family farm nestled between Bald Hill and the Connecticut River has produced generous sustenance for its owners, the local community and it’s New England neighbors.
 Third generation farmer Paul Harlow was an early pioneer of organic farming in Vermont.
 In 1985 the farm was certified organic after 3 years of using only biological fertilizers and pesticides and crop rotation processes that are still practiced today, yielding a bounty of vegetables, fruits and berries, poultry, eggs, beef, lamb and pork.

-We have the power!
-Harlow Farm went online in October of 2010, and now produces 60 kw/hr, providing nearly all the electricity the farm uses for coolers and freezers, greenhouses, washing and packing areas, housing and the farm kitchen.
+Sun Powered!
+The Harlow Farm solar array went online in October of 2010, and now produces 60 kw/hr, providing nearly all the electricity the farm uses for coolers and freezers, greenhouses, washing and packing areas, housing and the farm kitchen.
 There are 276, 3’ x 6’ panels which means 4968 square feet of captured sunshine!
 Look for panel adjustments three times throughout out the year!